Before you begin

 - Maintaining testing records

-- Responding to unsafe and unsanitary conditions at any time the pool is open
+- Responding to unsafe and unsanitary conditions when the pool is open

 The certified pool operator must pass a recertification course every five years.